Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

 \section{Graph Quantum Magic Squares}

-In this section, we introduce a graph-compatible version of quantum magic squares, obtained by imposing commutation with the adjacency matrix of a graph~$\Gamma$.
+In this section, we introduce a graph-variant of quantum magic squares, obtained by imposing commutation with the adjacency matrix of a graph~\(\Gamma\).
 The motivation is to explore how the combinatorial symmetries of a graph interact with the algebraic structure of quantum magic squares.